ChildLine support needed more than ever, says Dame Esther Rantzen

 Speak out.
 Stay safe.

 Our programme (formerly Childline Schools Service) uses specially trained volunteers to talk to primary school children about abuse.

-A child contacts Childline every 25 seconds and, right now, we can only answer 3 out of every 4.
-But we want to go much further than that.
-We want to be there for every child - and you can help make sure we are.
+A child contacts Childline every 25 seconds and, right now, we can only respond to 3 out of every 4 children who need our help.
+But you can help make sure we respond to every one.